EconomyLens.com

 Taiwan's chip manufacturers have been spared hefty US tariffs. ©AFP

-Caracas (AFP) – Venezuela’s interim leader Delcy Rodriguez said Tuesday that her country has received $300 million from a US sale of Venezuelan crude, and she will use it to prop up her country’s battered currency, the bolivar.
-Rodriguez stated that the sum from a $500 million sale conducted by Washington would be utilized to “stabilize” the foreign exchange market “to protect the income and purchasing power of our workers.”
+Caracas (AFP) – Venezuela’s interim leader Delcy Rodriguez said Tuesday that her country has received $300 million from a US sale of Venezuelan crude and she will use it to prop up her country’s battered currency, the bolivar.
+Rodriguez said the sum from a $500 million sale conducted by Washington would be used to “stabilize” the foreign exchange market “to protect the income and purchasing power of our workers.”

 Related

-Washington last weekend announced that US President Donald Trump brokered a “historic energy deal” that would “benefit the American and Venezuelan people.”
-Trump mentioned that the oil could be sold at market price and that proceeds would be “controlled by me, as President of the United States of America.”
+Washington last weekend said US President Donald Trump brokered a “historic energy deal” that would “benefit the American and Venezuelan people.”
+Trump said the oil could be sold at market price and that proceeds would be “controlled by me, as President of the United States of America.”

-Foreign exchange has been vital to the Venezuelan economy since 2018 when the bolivar became virtually worthless and the dollar became the country’s de facto currency.
-The dollar has since coexisted with the bolivar; however, a scarcity of greenbacks, caused by a six-year-old US embargo of Venezuelan oil, has led to its value soaring.
+Foreign exchange has been vital to the Venezuelan economy since 2018, when the bolivar became virtually worthless and the dollar became the country’s de facto currency.
+The dollar has since coexisted with the bolivar, but a scarcity of greenbacks, caused by a six-year-old US embargo of Venezuelan oil, has caused its value to soar.

 © 2024 AFP